Analytics-Raising/workmate-docs/docs/index.md

 ## Key Features

 - **AI-Powered Chat**: Ask questions about RTV in natural language and get intelligent responses
-- **Risk Assessment**: Access machine learning models for risk assessment analysis
+- **Risk Assessment**: Access results from machine learning models for risk assessment analysis

 ## Getting Started

 New to Workmate?
 Check out these guides to get started:

-- [How to Start a Chat](start_chat.md) - Learn how to sign in and start chatting with Workmate
+- [Chats in WorkMate](/manage_chats/) - Learn how to sign in and start chatting with Workmate
 - [Common Questions](#) - See examples of questions you can ask Workmate
 - [Best Practices](#) - Tips for getting the most out of Workmate